 Boot into Safe mode

-To do this Boot from installation media ( If you don’t have bootable USB/DVD create one by following this post: Create windows 10 bootable USB.) -> Repair your computer -> Troubleshoot -> Advanced options -> startup Settings -> restart -> And Press F4 to boot into safe mode.
+To do this Boot from installation media (If you don’t have a bootable USB/DVD create one by following this post: Create windows 10 bootable USB.) -> Repair your computer -> Troubleshoot -> Advanced options -> startup Settings -> restart -> And Press F4 to boot into safe mode.

 First of all, I suggest you disconnect all the external devices (printers, scanner, USB (universal serial bus) drives, etc…) Except for the mouse and the keyboard and then boot up.
-This will start windows normally if any external device/driver conflict causing this BSOD Error.
+This will start windows normally if any external device/driver conflict causes this BSOD Error.

 Also, Make sure that your windows 10 is not infected with a virus or malware infection.
 We recommend Use Windows Defender or any other 3rd party trusted AntiVirus software to scan your Windows PC.

 Update Device Drivers

 To manually check and update the device driver Press Windows + R, type devmgmt.msc, and ok to open device manager.
 Here Right-click on each category.

 Select any driver with a yellow icon.
 If you find any driver with a Yellow mark, means there is an issue with it.
 Right-click on it and select Properties.

 From the Properties, click on the Driver option